-- choose Only allow one connection at a time to restrict the Client to creating only a single connection (prevent multi-homed configurations). - Note: the preference of the media type is fixed for wired/Ethernet, when both types are available within a network. - choose Allow multiple simultaneous connections (out-of-box default) to allow multi-homed network connections.
+- choose Only allow one connection at a time to restrict the Client to creating only a single connection (prevent multi-homed configurations). - Note: the preference of the media type is fixed for wired/Ethernet, when both types are available within a network. - choose Allow multiple simultaneous connections (default) to allow multi-homed network connections.